RLOpenCatalyst/rg-doc/source/DockerEC2linux.rst

 3. Click on your instance in the My Products view.
 4. In the product details page, you will find the SSH/RDP button in the Connect pane on the right side.
 Click on the button to launch the SSH Launcher window in a separate tab of your browser.
 5. Select the Key file and click submit.
 The SSH window should open.
+6. Confirm with Docker version (running)
-6. Through the Explore action you can see the shared files with 1-click.
+7. Through the Explore action you can see the shared files with 1-click.
 Note: If project storage is not mounted you can’t see the explore action in the product details page.

 If you are unable to connect, check your current IP address against the “AllowedSSHLocation” parameter provided at provisioning time.